There is a predictable capacity-related question I am frequently asked by those that are new to the field of grant writing.

 - How engaged the grant team is in supporting the pre-award information gathering and project design brainstorming (Wondering what a grant team is?
 Read our definition here.);

-- If the grant professional is not only responsible for the pre-award work of grant applications, but also is responsible for some or all of the grant management and reporting for those awarded funds.
+- If the grant professional is responsible not “only” for the pre-award work of grant applications, but also is responsible for some or all of the grant management and reporting for those awarded funds.

 So how many proposals can a grant professional write in one year?